Badireddy1/tasks/database/daqtabase_mysql.md

-# MySQL Installation & Basic Commands on Ubuntu
+# MySQL Installation on Ubuntu

 This guide covers the installation and initial usage of MySQL Server on an Ubuntu system.